-Peer-on-Peer Abuse Policy.
+Child-on-Child Abuse -Policy.

-1. Context
+Context

 - a.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - b.
 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment as well as their emotional well-being.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and offline (both physically and verbally) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support. - c.
 Reports of sexual violence and sexual harassment are extremely complex to manage.
 It is essential that victims are protected, offered appropriate support and every effort is made to ensure their education is not disrupted.
-It is also important that other children and staff are supported and protected as appropriate.
+It is also important that other children, adult students and school and college staff are supported and protected as appropriate.

-2. Policy
+Policy

 - a.
 We believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other children. - b.
-We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSiE 2021 - c.
+We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSiE 2022 - c.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - d.
-We will minimise the risk of peer-on-peer abuse by: - i.
-Prevention:
+We will minimise the risk of child-on-child abuse by: -